Hemanth95/user-management/readme.md

-# Flask API
+# Fast API

-This is a Flask API codebase that provides user management functionality.
+This is a Fast API codebase that provides user management functionality.

 ## Installation